Antidepressants and pregnancy: What parents-to-be should know about ADHD, autism risks

 In addition to impacts of untreated depression on the mother, developing children are also at greater risk for prematurity and low birth weight, and higher rates of impulsivity, socialization issues, and cognitive, behavioral and emotional difficulties.
 Perinatal mental health issues can lead to altered metabolism of serotonin, placental dysfunction and inflammation, and altered fetal brain structure, said Dr. Nancy Byatt, a perinatal psychiatrist, via email.

-Mental health conditions also cause around 23% of maternal pregnancy-related deaths, Byatt added.
+Mental health conditions also caused nearly 28% of maternal pregnancy-related deaths in 2022, up from 23% in 2017 to 2019, Byatt added.
 Byatt wasn’t involved in the study and is also executive director of the Lifeline for Families Center and Lifeline for Moms Program and a professor at UMass Chan Medical School.

 If the decision is to stop taking antidepressants, that should only be done gradually with close clinical monitoring and while practicing other ways to get or stay well, Alpert said.
 Antidepressant discontinuation syndrome can be particularly distressing in combination with common pregnancy symptoms such as nausea and fatigue, Chang said.

-Note: Clarification: This story has been updated with more detail on the prevalence of pregnancy-related deaths caused by mental health conditions.